 After the Race

-If you thought the kilometres were over, you were wrong.
-When you do a marathon, it feels like it’s almost another marathon to get back to your hotel room.
 The streets are closed, so you’re directed out the long way.
-On the way, you’ll collect a finishers bag with goodies, water, food and you’ll get your cape.
+On the way, you’ll collect a finisher’s bag with goodies, water, and food and you’ll get your cape.
 As you keep walking, you’ll see big letters of the alphabet lining the streets – a good option to meet your family and friends.

 Wear your medal around NYC with pride.
 Everyone does, and everyone will be yelling congratulations your way when they see your medal.
 It’s so cool how much New York locals embrace the marathon and really make the atmosphere what it is.